Chiral, parity-doublet, effective-Lagrangian mean-field theories for nuclear and astrophysical phenomenology: Phenomenology

 \subsection{Finite nuclei and asymmetric nuclear matter}

-Extensions of the parity-doublet model to finite nuclei have been developed to test the microscopic consistency of the mean-field framework.
-By incorporating gradient terms and Coulomb corrections, the model can reproduce binding energies and charge radii across medium-mass nuclei at a level comparable to standard RMF approaches~\cite{Sasaki:2006ww,Kong:2024review}.
-The mirror assignment ensures that the negative-parity partner contributes minimally at normal nuclear density, allowing one to retain a single-nucleon structure effectively similar to the RMF description but grounded in chiral symmetry.
+Extensions of the parity-doublet model to finite nuclei have been developed to examine the microscopic consistency of the mean-field framework.
+By incorporating gradient terms together with Coulomb corrections, binding energies and charge radii across medium-mass nuclei can be reproduced at a level comparable to standard RMF approaches~\cite{Sasaki:2006ww,Kong:2024review}.
+Owing to the mirror assignment, the negative-parity partner contributes only minimally at normal nuclear density, such that an effective single-nucleon structure closely resembling the RMF description is retained, while remaining grounded in chiral symmetry.

+Beyond purely hadronic descriptions, parity-doublet models have also been embedded in hybrid frameworks that permit a transition or crossover to quark matter at high density.
+A representative example is the coupling of the parity-doublet model to a Nambu–Jona-Lasinio–type quark sector, through which first-order phase transitions in neutron-star interiors can be investigated.
+Such studies indicate that the emergence and strength of a phase transition depend sensitively on the value of $m_0$ and on the adopted quark–hadron matching procedure, thereby illustrating that constraints on the chirally invariant mass are closely intertwined with assumptions regarding the microscopic composition of ultra-dense matter \cite{gao2024exploring}.

 In asymmetric matter, the interplay between scalar-isovector (\(\delta\)) and vector-isovector (\(\rho\)) meson couplings determines the density dependence of the symmetry energy.
-Parity-doublet models incorporating both channels~\cite{Kong:2023a0} reproduce empirical symmetry-energy coefficients and slope parameters \( L \sim 50\!-\!70~\mathrm{MeV} \), consistent with constraints from isobaric analogue states and heavy-ion collisions~\cite{Reisdorf:2010ie}.
-These features are essential for predicting the neutron-proton mass splitting in neutron-rich matter and for linking terrestrial nuclear data to astrophysical observables.
+Parity-doublet models incorporating both channels~\cite{Kong:2023a0} are found to reproduce empirical symmetry-energy coefficients and slope parameters \( L \sim 50\!-\!70~\mathrm{MeV} \), consistent with constraints from isobaric analogue states and heavy-ion collisions~\cite{Reisdorf:2010ie}.
+These features are essential for predictions of the neutron-proton mass splitting in neutron-rich matter and for establishing a link between terrestrial nuclear data and astrophysical observables.